nelmio/NelmioSecurityBundle/README.md

   them.

 * **Clickjacking Protection**: X-Frame-Options header is added to all responses to prevent your site from being put in a frame/iframe.
-You can allow framing from the site itself or from anywhere on a per-URL basis.
+This can have serious security implications as it has been demonstrated time and time again with Facebook and others.
+You can allow framing of your site from itself or from anywhere on a per-URL basis.

+* **External Redirects Detection**: Redirecting from your site to arbitrary URLs based on user input can be exploited to confuse users into clicking links that seemingly point to valid sites while they in fact lead to malicious content.
+It also may be possible to gain PageRank that way.

-## Maximum Security Configuration
+## Maximum Security Configuration (Read on for detailed recommendations!)

     nelmio_security:
         # signs/verifies all cookies